Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 Interaction with other structural features

 Where multiple paths are active at the same time, decisions may be made to support each path.
-This increases the number of decision points.

 These features interact.